Biopsy 3. Histological examination

 Cytological

-If histology was based on the study of tissue sections, then it involves a detailed study of cellular structures.
+If histology was based on the study of tissue sections, it involves a detailed study of cellular structures.
 A similar technique is used if it is not possible to obtain a piece of tissue.

 Preparation